modslides/.github/profile/README.md

 # 👀 Coming Soon

 Modslides isn't available yet for public use.
-You'll be able to apply for the closed beta on the [Modslides temporary website](https://modslides.com) in late 2022 (estimate).
+You'll be able to apply for the closed beta on the [Modslides temporary website](https://modslides.com) in late 2023 (estimate).
 Check out the [Discord Moderator Academy](https://discord.com/moderation) while you wait.

-[modslides.com](https://modslides.com) has been acquired as of 3/8/22 and is currently a redirect to [our GitHub organisation](https://github.com/modslides).